 Wisconsin’s Cameron Tysoe is the top seed in the 200 back.
 He’ll be going after the Pool Record tonight set by Wisconsin NCAA Champion Drew TeDuits in 2013.

-The final prelims session of the weekend will hold the 200 back, 100 free, 200 breast, and 200 fly.
+The final prelims session of the 2020 Big Ten Championships is underway this morning, featuring heats of the 200 back, 100 free, 200 breast, and 200 200 fly.

 Minnesota All-American Max McHugh, a sophomore, leads the way into the 100 breast final at the 2020 Men’s Big Ten Championships.